Tornado destroys local farmer’s dream

-The family had been renting a farm for nearly 18 months before the tornado hit.
-They were just one day away from closing the deal and becoming the property owners.
+The family rented a farm for nearly 18 months before the tornado hit.
+They were just one day away from closing the deal and becoming property owners.

-The tornado had taken with it some of their horses, chickens, sheep and cows.
+The tornado had taken some of their horses, chickens, sheep and cows.

-Now, Yoni Rivera, and his father Nicolás Rivera, must start back over again.
+Now, Yoni Rivera, and his father, Nicolás Rivera, must start over again.

 Yoni says the worst part about the tornado was not being able to protect all of his animals.
 Out of his family’s 100 chickens, he says only about 30 remain.